febo/adapter-program/README.md

 | create_account_v1 (SDK)       | 🟥 2866 | +921       |
 | create_account_v2 (pinocchio) | 🟩 1945 |            |

+This benchmark shows that if you replace the SDK-based CPI code to the System program to use the `pinocchio` equivalent one, you will potentially save `921` CUs in your program.

 ## Running the benchmark

 To run the benchmarks, you will need to first build the program.
 From the root of the repository, run: